ON THIS PAGE

 interfaces { xe-0/0/0 { ## ## "gigether-options" was inherited from group "some-isp" ## gigether-options { ## ## "flow-control" was inherited from group "some-isp" ## flow-control; } unit 0 { family inet { address 10.0.0.1/24; } } } } protocols { bgp { group main { neighbor 10.254.0.1 { ## ## "remove-private" was inherited from group "some-isp" ## remove-private; } } } pim { interface xe-0/0/0.0 { ## ## "1" was inherited from group "some-isp" ## version 1; } } }

-In this example, one group is populated with configuration data that is standard throughout the company, while another group contains regional deviations from this standard:
+This example populates one group with configuration data that is standard throughout the company, while another group contains regional deviations from this standard:

 [edit] user@host#show